antonbashir/dart-iouring-transport/README.md

 * [optional] `int flags` - Optional flags to control the behavior of the receive method.
 * [return] `Stream<TransportServerDatagramResponder>`

 ### [async] close() - Closes the server datagram receiver.
-If `gracefulDuration` is provided, the system will wait for the specified duration before force closing the server datagram receiver.
+If `gracefulTimeout` is provided, the system will wait for the specified duration before force closing the server datagram receiver.
-* [optional] `Duration gracefulDuration` - Optional duration to wait before force closing the server datagram receiver.
+* [optional] `Duration gracefulTimeout` - Optional duration to wait before force closing the server datagram receiver.
 * [return] `Future<void>`

 # TransportServerDatagramResponder